Al MacAdam: Playing career

 In 1979–80, MacAdam had his finest NHL campaign, as he posted 42 goals and 51 assists for 93 points, leading the North Stars in all three categories.
 He finished 12th in overall NHL scoring, and was awarded the Bill Masterton Trophy in 1980 for perseverance and dedication.
 He was also named Minnesota's MVP and Most Popular Player following the season.
 Appearing in the playoffs for the first time since 1974, he also led the North Stars in playoff scoring with 16 points in 15 games as they reached the Stanley Cup semi-finals.
-In the 1980 playoffs, he scored the deciding goal in Game 7 of the quarterfinals, which eliminated the four-time defending Stanley Cup champion Montreal Canadiens.
+In the 1980 playoffs, he scored the deciding goal in game seven of the quarterfinals, which eliminated the four-time defending Stanley Cup champion Montreal Canadiens.

 MacAdam's production returned to its previous level in 1980–81, as he finished third on the North Stars in scoring with 21 goals and 60 points.
-However, he had another sterling playoff performance with 19 points in 19 games as Minnesota reached the Stanley Cup finals before losing to the New York Islanders.
+However, he had another sterling playoff performance with 19 points in 19 games as Minnesota reached the Stanley Cup Final before losing to the New York Islanders.
 In 1981–82, he recorded 18 goals and 43 assists for 61 points in what would be his last quality offensive season.

 Always a strong defensive player, MacAdam's offensive opportunities were severely reduced after 1982 with the arrival of star rookie Brian Bellows, and he spent the remainder of his career as a third-line checker and defensive forward.
 His production fell to a career-low 11 goals and 33 points in 1982–83, but he rebounded to record 22 goals for the North Stars in 1983–84.

 For the 1984–85 campaign, MacAdam was dealt to the Vancouver Canucks in exchange for future considerations (which later became Harold Snepsts), unhappy about his playing time in Minnesota.
 He had a solid season with 14 goals and 34 points, but could not meet the expectations of being traded for Snepsts, who was one of the most popular players in Canuck history.
 He retired shortly after being assigned to the minors at the start of the 1985–86 season.

 MacAdam finished his career with 240 goals and 351 assists for 591 points in 864 games, along with 509 penalty minutes.
 His 591 points was the most for a player from Prince Edward Island, just ahead of Bob MacMillan, although that record was surpassed by Brad Richards of the Dallas Stars in 2010.

 During his playing days, MacAdam was also respected as a tough and capable fighter "who many left alone", in the words of Clark Gillies of the New York Islanders.